About journal

 Aims and scope

-• to provide a platform for international discussion about future of space exploration and its impact on humanity both on Earth and in outer space,
+- stimulate international reflection on the future of space exploration and its implications for humanity, both on Earth and in space,

 The scope